-6. Effects on specific Industries: (3) Auto / Electronics Industries
+6. Effects on specific Industries : (3) Auto / Electronics Industries

-- Several weeks after the earthquake, certain major factories producing core parts and materials temporally ceased operation, but gradually resumed.
-For factories that need more time to recover, companies are seeking substitute production from other factories. - ➤ Most of the motor production companies have restarted production, depending on the supply level of core parts and materials.
+Several weeks after the earthquake, certain major factories producing core parts and materials temporally ceased operation, but gradually resumed .
+For factories that need more time to recover, companies are seeking substitute production from other factories.
+Most of the motor production companies have restarted production, depending on the supply level of core parts and materials.

 Toyota Motor All factories resumed production on April 18 th .
 Nissan All factories, including a seismic-damaged engine factory in Iwaki-city, resumed production on April 18 th .
 Honda After production resumed of finished automobiles at the Saitama factory and Suzuka factory, all factories resumed production on April 11 th .
 Hitachi Automotive Systems Sawa and Fukushima Auto-parts manufacturing factories damaged in the earthquake partially resumed production on March 25 th .
 Manufacturing facilities have been almost completely repaired.
 Hitachi Vehicle Energy Headquarter factory damaged in the earthquake at Hitachinaka-city resumed production of Lithium-ion batteries from March 28 th .
-Hitachi ltd. Factory damaged in the earthquake partially resumed manufacturing of turbines for electricity power plants on March 29 th .
-90% production level has recovered.
+Hitachi ltd. Operations resumed at the end of March, 2011, and most facilities returned to full production after mid-April.
 Renesas Electronics 6 of 7 factories damaged in the earthquake have already resumed production.
 The NAKA Factory damaged by the earthquake is scheduled to resume production by June 1 st .
 Original schedule was "before July".
 Shinetsu Chemicals Shirakawa Factory damaged in the earthquake partially resumed production on April 20 th .
 Right now, carrying out the restoration work with the aim of returning the production capacity at the plant to the level prior to the earthquake by the end of June of this year.
 IHI Soma Factory damaged in the earthquake which produces engines and gas turbines, resumed operation on March 29 th .